 While both Dan and Jordan agree that YouTube is a fantastic way to market your trades business, there are some things you need to be prepared for.

+Then there’s the keyboard warriors and negative Neils who like to pick apart your work.
+Jordan says it's something he had to get used to.
 But, once you get the hang of things and find a workflow that suits you best, the possibilities are endless.

 “I didn’t expect so many people to be interested in watching another electrician working, but that’s what I love about YouTube.
 You can put anything on it and there will be someone interested in it,” Jordan says.

-Tips from the experts
+6. YouTube tips from the experts

 If you’re considering using YouTube to market your trades business, take note of these tips:

-- Keep things simple.
+Keep things simple

-- Use Google-friendly video descriptions.
+Use Google-friendly video descriptions.

-- Confidence will come with practice.
+Confidence will come with practice.

 “I really struggled to start with – I wouldn’t film in front of anyone.
 Now my wife and I walk around filming a giant selfie,” Dan says.

-Have a plan.
+Have a plan

 The easiest way to avoid wasting time is to have a plan, film as much as you can – then edit later.

-- Respond to comments at set times.
+Respond to comments at set times

 “We’ll put a video up, give it a couple of hours, then have a look at the comments.
 The first night we’ll read through and comment, then a couple of days after that as well,” Dan explains.

-- Watch when other people are posting.
+Watch when and what other people are posting

-- Turn off email and phone notifications.
+Turn off email and phone notifications

-- You don’t need fancy equipment.
+You don’t need fancy equipment

-- Use nice thumbnails.
+Use nice thumbnails

 YouTube is the top video network worldwide and when used effectively, it can be a powerful tool to add to your marketing kit.
-For Dan and Jordan, it has presented more than just an opportunity to build a following and make money.
+For Nick, Dan and Jordan, it has presented more than just an opportunity to build a following and make money.

 Unless you’re one of the lucky few to go viral, YouTube is like any other form of marketing – success takes time and consistency.
 Find a way to demonstrate your work and experience that’s engaging.
 If in doubt, here’s Jordan’s last pearl of wisdom.